 X-Men : Evolution

 In the series, Apocalypse here possessed vast unsurpassed powers that were never well defined.
 The origin of this version is largely the same as the one created in the comics; Apocalypse had discovered a device left by Rama-Tut (whose complicated time-travel origin is merely hinted at, rather than explicitly divulged) called the Eye of Ages that would turn all humans on Earth into mutants (similar to the device used by Magneto in the X-Men Movie, but on a global scale).
-When Apocalypse tried to power the device, he was weakened, and his high priests, afraid of his power, imprisoned him inside the Eye of Ages and then took him to the top of the Himalayas, but on a global scale).
-When Apocalypse tried to power the device, he was weakened, and his high priests, afraid of his power, imprisoned him inside the Eye of Ages and then took him to the top of the Mesmero to help unlock the doors.
-The final door required Mesmero to enlist the aid of Rogue and Mystique Rogue would use her energy-absorbing power to absorb enough energy from other mutants to revive Apocalypse, and Mystique would use her shapeshifting abilities to unlock the door (turning her to stone in the process).
+When Apocalypse tried to power the device, he was weakened, and his high priests, afraid of his power, imprisoned him inside the Eye of Ages and then took him to the top of the Himalayas.
+Millennia later, Apocalypse then controlled Mesmero to help unlock the doors that kept him sealed away from the world.
+Mesmero used his mind controlling powers to control Jean Gray and numerous other mutants to do his bidding.
+He makes them obtain some of the the keys that would free Apocalypse.
+The final door required Mesmero to enlist the aid of Rogue and Mystique.
+Rogue would use her energy-absorbing power to absorb enough energy from other mutants to revive Apocalypse, and Mystique would use her shapeshifting abilities to unlock the door (turning her to stone in the process).
 The X-Men and Magneto with his Brotherhood Of Evil Mutants worked together to stop Mesmero, but they were too late.
 The awakened Apocalypse defeated them all in an instant and vanished.
 Apocalypse's master plan included uncovering pyramids in Mexico, China and Egypt that would help to relay the Eye of Ages' mutating effect across the globe.
-To help protect these pyramids, Apocalypse enslaved Magneto, Xavier, Storm and Mystique as his four Horsemen to guard the three pyramids and the base hidden under the Sphinx.
+Professor Xavier and Storm left to his base to contact him but Apocalypse refused to listen and apparently killed them using his powers.
+After he raised the pyramids he is attacked by Magneto , who hurls a satellite from the sky onto one of his Pyramid's seemingly in-penetrable protective force field, but in vain.
+Apocalypse rises from within and defeats Magneto, seemingly killing him.
+It is later shown that Xavier, Storm, Magneto and Mystique's bodies were preserved by Apocalypse and were manipulated by Apocalypse to function as his four Horsemen to guard the three pyramids and the base hidden under the Sphinx.
+It is not clear were they are truly alive or dead.
+As the Horsemen their abilities were considerably enhanced and some of them exhibited completely new abilities.

 The X-Men gathered their allies (including modified Sentinels under the command of S.H.I.E.L.D.) and launched an offensive against the pyramids.
+They defeat the Horsemen and manage to free them from Apocalypse's control.
+The horsemen change into their former selves bringing great relief to the X-Men.
 In the end, Rogue stopped Apocalypse by using the power she absorbed from Leech to shut off his mutant abilities and trap him in the Eye of Ages.
 Wolverine then sent Apocalypse through time using the vessel that Rama-Tut had used to arrive in ancient Egypt.
 Apocalypse was not killed, but his destination was unknown.
 After his defeat, Wolverine and Rogue think they may not be so lucky and seeing Apocalypse again won't be impossible .

 Wolverine And The X-Men